AlmazYarullin/credit-card-validator-fastapi/README.md

 # Credit card validator API

 ## Description
-This is a simple api that allows you to check if a credit card number is correct
+This is a simple API that allows you to check if a credit card number is correct

 ## Installation and Launch